LucBUTGH/LucBUTGH/README.md

 - Kotlin
 - SQK

-And here are the languages and technologies I'm proficient in:
+And here are the frameworks I'm proficient in:

 - Vue.js
 - Laravel
 - Tailwind
-- SpringBoot

 I'm always open to learning new technologies and enhancing my skills in the ones I already know.